sblauth/cashocs/docs/source/demos/optimal_control/multiple_variables/doc_multiple_variables.rst

     v = Function(V)

 Here ``p`` is the adjoint state corresponding to ``y``, and ``q`` is the adjoint state belonging to ``z``.
-For the treatment with cashocs these have to be put in (ordered) lists, so that the states and adjoints obey the same order.
+For the treatment with CASHOCS these have to be put in (ordered) lists, so that the states and adjoints obey the same order.
 This means, we define ::